Flooring Types Pros and Cons | Hardwood, Vinyl, Tile, Slate & More

 • Difficult to install

-Slate and travertine are natural flooring materials, which come in different grades and finishes, and discounts are often available for slate that does not perfectly match or isn’t perfectly flat.
+Slate and travertine are natural flooring materials, that come in different grades and finishes, and discounts are often available for slate that does not perfectly match or isn’t perfectly flat.

 • Durable and long-lasting